 - 1. Select casework systems and materials considering durability, maintenance requirements and LCCA. - 2.
-Natural stone and cast stone countertops may only be used in Group 1 with approval on a case basis. - 3.
+Natural stone, cast stone, and solid surface countertops may only be used in Group 1 with approval on a case by case basis. - 3.
 Metal cabinets and countertops shall be provided in heavy-use operations and in Group 3. - 4.
 Refer to AFCFS for approved materials. - 5.
 Manufacturers listed below are only provided to establish a baseline of equivalency among all applicable manufacturers.